 > /clear

 Use /clear when you switch topics or when response quality decreases after 20+ exchanges.
-The associated keyboard shortcut is Ctrl+L in the interactive terminal.
+Note: Ctrl+L in the terminal only refreshes the screen display, it does not reset the conversation context like /clear.

 /compact - Intelligent compression